-Gold rate in the Indian market is decided by International market.
-Ideally gold rates should remain same across the country.
+The gold rate in the Indian market is decided by the International market.
+Ideally, gold rates should remain the same across the country.
 However, gold rates in Indian cities differ from each other.
-Gold price in Mumbai is different than Delhi or Chennai.
-Some cities offer gold at lower rate compare to other.
-Reasons for why Gold Rate in Indian cities is different is given below.
+Gold price in Mumbai is different than in Delhi or Chennai.
+Some cities offer gold at a lower rate compared to others.
+Reasons for why the Gold Rate in Indian cities is different is given below.

 Reason for Gold Rate Difference –